grimmlab/MicrobiomeBestPracticeReview/README.md

 ## Step-by-Step Analysis

-<p style='text-align: justify;'>The metagenomics workflow is a time-consuming workflow.
+<p style='text-align: justify;'> The metagenomics workflow is a time-consuming workflow.
 Hence, the bash scripts are kept as simple as possible.
 In order to perform only one type of analysis, you can always comment the remaining functions.</br>

-For example, the quality control (`run_qc`) can be run only once initially and then commented for any further analysis for reruns. </br>
+For example, the quality control function (`run_qc`) can be run only once initially and then commented for any further analysis for reruns. </br>

 If the appropriate steps have already been run, then these can be commented and other steps can be run.
 This is of-course, not true for steps dependent on previous outputs. </p>